 TO APPLY FOR THE Licensure add-on only:

 Apply before November 1, 2021 to ensure your readiness for the next cohort, which will begin January 2022 (mandatory meeting in December, 2021).

 To add this endorsement onto your existing PE license, you need to apply to BSU as a non-degree student.
-If you will be taking the courses at the graduate level, complete the BSU Graduate Application.
-In the application, choose the following options:
+If you will be taking the courses at the graduate level, complete the BSU Graduate Application, and select the following options:

 - Select the Spring 2022 term (this program starts only in the spring term)